-The American Society of Health-System Pharmacists (ASHP) accredited Pharmacy Residency Program (PGY1) at the University of Michigan Medical Center is a 12-month program beginning July 1.
+The American Society of Health-System Pharmacists (ASHP) accredited Pharmacy Residency Program (PGY1) at the University of Michigan Medical Center is a 12-month program beginning late June.
 This program accommodates up to ten residents and provides a wide variety of experiences designed to develop practitioners with knowledge and expertise in clinical pharmacy practice.

 A competitive stipend is provided.
-Each resident receives 10 vacation days, health insurance, and other University benefits.
+Each resident receives 10 vacation days and 5 interview days, health insurance, and other University benefits.
 Business days are allotted for attending the ASHP Midyear Clinical Meeting, the Great Lakes Residency Conference, and other professional meetings.
 Partial funding for attending these meetings may be available through the Department of Pharmacy Services.

 - A writing project must be completed in conjunction with a preceptor.
-This comprehensive review project is suitable for publication in refereed journals.
+This comprehensive review project is suitable for publication in peer-reviewed journals.

 - Residents also present seminars throughout the year.
 Topics include resident research projects and therapeutic reviews.
 These high quality conferences enhance the resident's communication skills.
 Some conferences qualify as American Council on Pharmaceutical Education (ACPE) approved continuing education programs.